-- 55. During the 2013-14 school year, New Mexico enrolled 336,980 public school students (including charter schools) in 89 districts and 855 schools (including charter schools). - 56.
-New Mexico has an exceptionally challenging student population that is predominantly minority, and is becomingly increasingly impoverished. - 57.
-Latinos comprise approximately 60% of all enrolled students, followed by Caucasians at 25%, Native Americans at 10%, African Americans at 2%, and Asian/Pacific Islanders at 1%. - 58.
+50. During the 2013-14 school year, New Mexico enrolled 336,980 public school students (including charter schools) in 89 districts and 855 schools (including charter schools).

+- 51. New Mexico has an exceptionally challenging student population that is predominantly minority, and is becomingly increasingly impoverished. - 52.
+Latinos comprise approximately 60% of all enrolled students, followed by Caucasians at 25%, Native Americans at 10%, African Americans at 2%, and Asian/Pacific Islanders at 1%. - 53.
 The number of economically disadvantaged students has increased considerably over the years and now accounts for 68% of all New Mexico public school children, an increase of over ten percent in the last decade.
-The school districts attended by Plaintiff children contain comparable or higher rates of low income enrollment, from approximately 65% in Las Cruces to almost 90% in Zuni in the 2012-13 school year. - 59.
-Identified ELL students now represent approximately 16%, or 1 out of every 6, public school students in New Mexico. - 60.
-In 2012-13, there were 42,004 students with disabilities ages 6-21 enrolled in New Mexico, constituting 13.9% of total enrollment, up from the 41,534 the previous year.
-Even though student enrollment has increased over time, the number of students identified with disabilities has decreased.
+The school districts attended by Plaintiff children contain comparable or higher rates of low income enrollment, from approximately 65% in Las Cruces to almost 90% in Zuni in the 2012-13 school year. - 54.
+Identified ELL students now represent approximately 16%, or 1 out of every 6, public school students in New Mexico.